Randy Orton: World Heavyweight Championship reigns (2010–2013)

 Orton returned on the July 30 episode of Raw defeating Heath Slater.
-Orton began feuding with Mr. Money in the Bank Dolph Ziggler and defeated Ziggler at Night of Champions.
+Orton began feuding with Mr. Money in the Bank Dolph Ziggler and defeated Ziggler at Night of Champions on September 16.
 He began feuding with Alberto Del Rio on the September 28 episode of SmackDown.
-Orton defeated Del Rio at Hell in a Cell in a singles match and represented Team Foley as his team lost to Team Ziggler at Survivor Series in a traditional five-on-five elimination tag match.
+Orton defeated Del Rio at Hell in a Cell on October 28 in a singles match and represented Team Foley as his team lost to Team Ziggler at Survivor Series on November 18 in a traditional five-on-five elimination tag match.

 On the December 3 episode of Raw, Orton began a feud with The Shield, after he was attacked by them following a victory over Brad Maddox.
 On the December 14 episode of SmackDown, Orton was once again assaulted backstage by The Shield.
 This was used to write him off television due to a shoulder injury.
 Orton returned on the December 31 episode of Raw, helping Ryback and Sheamus fend off The Shield.
-At Elimination Chamber, Orton eliminated Mark Henry and Chris Jericho before being the last man eliminated by Jack Swagger.
+At Elimination Chamber on February 17, 2013, Orton eliminated Mark Henry and Chris Jericho in an Elimination Chamber match before being the last man eliminated by Jack Swagger.
 In late February, Orton aligned himself with Sheamus to feud with the Shield.
-At WrestleMania 29, Orton, Sheamus and Big Show were defeated by The Shield, after which, both men were knocked out by Big Show.
+At WrestleMania 29 on April 7, Orton, Sheamus and Big Show were defeated by The Shield, after which, both men were knocked out by Big Show.
 The following night on Raw, Orton and Sheamus faced off in a match to earn a match with Big Show, however, the match ended in a no contest after Big Show interfered.
 Orton and Sheamus then teamed up to defeat Big Show in two handicap matches, first on the April 12 SmackDown via count-out, and second on the April 15 Raw via pinfall.
-The feud between Big Show and Orton led to an Extreme Rules match at Extreme Rules, which Orton won.
+The feud between Big Show and Orton led to an Extreme Rules match at Extreme Rules on May 19, which Orton won.

 After Extreme Rules, Orton began pairing with Daniel Bryan to face the Shield.
 On the June 14 SmackDown, Orton teamed with Bryan and Kane to end the Shield's unpinned and unsubmitted streak in televised six-man tag matches.
-Three days later at Payback, Orton and Bryan unsuccessfully challenged for Roman Reigns and Seth Rollins' WWE Tag Team Championship.
+Three days later at Payback on June 16, Orton and Bryan unsuccessfully challenged for Roman Reigns and Seth Rollins' WWE Tag Team Championship.
 The following night on Raw, Orton and Bryan faced off in a No Disqualification match, which Orton won via referee stoppage after Bryan suffered a legitimate nerve injury.
 Four days later on SmackDown, Orton was defeated by Bryan in a singles match via countout.
 Orton and Bryan faced each other for the third time on the next Raw, but their match ended in a no-contest after both men were counted out.
 Later that night, Orton was defeated by Bryan in a Street Fight Match after he was forced to submit to the Yes!
 Lock with a kendo stick applied to the move.